How to Make and Save Money in Every Area of Your Budget

 Make Money With Housing

-Check out how to make your home pay for itself here, based on a home I was living in.
-And how to make money with Airbnb here with all my top tips!
+Check out how to make your home pay for itself here.
+And how to make money with Airbnb.

 Must-Have Home Items

-Aside from your obvious basic needs such as a bed, washing machine and oven etc. There are items I use which save me money in the home.
-Kitchen and bathroom items I’ll include under groceries in the next section.
+Aside from your obvious basic needs such as a bed, washing machine and oven, there are items that can save you money in your home.

 2. Seals.
 Check your home for any gaps and seal them up to stop hot or cold air escaping and reduce your power bills.
 This includes getting blockout curtains for windows, magnets or similar for heating vents, tape for doorways from Bunnings and draught stoppers from Kmart or similar.